chetmurthy/yay/YAY-SPECIFICATION.md

 EOI = end-of-input or eof
 ```

-### YAYAML Version Line
+### YAY Version Line

-YAYAML texts consist in an optional version-line, followed by a stream
+YAY texts consist in an optional version-line, followed by a stream
 of documents.

 If present, the version-line MUST begin at the first character of the